szweibel/workshops/newest_python.md

 # 1. Define the calculate_average function
 def calculate_average(grades_list):
-    """Calculates the average of a list of numbers.""" if not grades_list: # Handle the case of an empty list return 0
+    """Calculates the average of a list of numbers.""" if not grades_list: # Handle the case of an empty list to avoid division by zero return 0
     total = sum(grades_list)
     return total / len(grades_list)